pawnu/PythonSecurityPipeline/README.md

 - AWS region
 - AWS subnet id
-- AWS security group for test server (allow inbound ssh from everywhere, and inbound from 10007 from your ubuntu-server security group.)
+- AWS security group for test server (allow inbound ssh from everywhere, and inbound from 10007 from your ubuntu-server)

 4. (Optional) Create and Add your credentials for the Git repo if your repo is private, and click Save.
 5. You will be brought to the Dashboard of your Pipeline project, click on "Build Now" button to start off the pipeline.